bmwoolf/chroma/README.md

 # My annotations on Chroma's code- every business's scalability is bounded by its computational cost (Renaissance Technologies, Google, Standard Oil, Tesla, etc).
 How scalable is their algorithm?

+## Notes
+- the entire NN is executed to predict 1 protein
+- they are compiling amino acids to make proteins

 <img src="assets/chroma_logo_outline.svg" width="280">

 [**Get Started**](#get-started)